 Make sure that your daily intake of fruit and vegetables includes rich sources of carotenoids.

-- Read our health summary for information about this aspect of going vegan.
+- Read our health summary for information about the health aspect of going vegan.

 - Check out our Catering for Everyone resources for information relating to a range of settings, including hospitals.